Diego-martinez-0917/vehiculos-server/README.md

-este proyecto esta desarrollado en node.js
+this project is developed with node.js

 ## Available Scripts